 - Ensuring that issues effecting disadvantaged young people in County Longford are raised in decision making and policy fora.

-County Longford Youth Service uses a range of youth work methodologies, which include detached, outreach, centre based, youth groups and issue based provision.
+County Longford Youth Service uses a range of youth work methodologies, which include one to one, detached, outreach, centre based, youth groups and issue based provision.
 Over the years the services provided have included:-

-• running area based youth groups in Edgeworthstown, Longford Town, Ballymahon and Lanesboro;
+• running area based youth groups in Edgeworthstown, Longford Town, Ballymahon, Lanesboro and Granard;

 • running issue based groups (young women; young Traveller men; LGBTI, Roma young men, Roma young women and young people from Direct Provision);